The House System

 However, it was announced in December 1963 by Mr Alan Staveley, the Headmaster at that time, that nearly 20 years after former Headmaster Cordy Wheeler had left the school the existing School House was being re-named Wheeler House.
 It appears that it may have been a unilateral decision announced along the lines of “Rhoades has his medal, Whitehouse has his quad and Hart has his field, so Wheeler now has his house.

-In 2020 the school introduced a fifth form of entry, taking the Year 7 intake to 150 pupils, and a new House was introduced which the Governors decided to call Kent House in recognition of the current Headteacher, Dr Peter Kent.
+In 2020 the school introduced a fifth form of entry, taking the Year 7 intake to 150 pupils, and a new House was introduced which the Governors decided to call Kent House in recognition of retired Headteacher, Dr Peter Kent.